 Toddlers also generally have excellent hearing, unless they have been diagnosed with a hearing impairment.
 “They hear better than adults,” Dick says, “so it’s not abnormal for an otherwise typically developing toddler to be more sensitive to noises that may not seem that loud to an adult or older child, and cover their ears.”
 You may notice this especially if someone is speaking loudly, at the movie theatre, or if the TV volume is a bit high.

-If you do feel concerned about something your toddler is doing from a behavioral standpoint (like covering their ears), Dick suggests keeping a log of when your toddler does the behavior, noting the time of day and other related behaviors or events leading up to it.
+If you do feel concerned about something your child is doing from a behavioral standpoint (like your toddler covering or pulling their ears), Dick suggests keeping a log of your toddler’s behavior, noting the time of day and other related behaviors or events leading up to it.
 “This can give a lot of insight into the reason behind the behavior and help you or the child's pediatrician determine if there is something else that needs to be looked into,” she says.
-And sometimes auditory sensitivities can be a sign of autism, as occupational therapist Shelley O’Donnell explained in a post for the Seattle Children’s Hospital autism blog.
-“Many children with autism have auditory sensitivities to specific sounds, such as a fire engine, baby crying, or toilet flushing.
-Covering their ears is one way to lessen the auditory input,” O’Donnell said.
+And studies show that sometimes auditory sensitivities or a child covering their ears with their hands may be a sign of autism, “Many children with autism have auditory sensitivities to specific sounds, such as a fire engine, baby crying, or toilet flushing.
+Covering their ears is one way to lessen the auditory input,” occupational therapist Shelley O’Donnell explained in a post for the Seattle Children’s Hospital autism blog.

 “If a child starts consistently covering her ears without any obvious explanation for the new behavior, it makes sense to have her evaluated by her pediatrician,” Casares tells Romper.
 But in many cases, this behavior is not something to worry about.
 "Toddlers cover and play with their ears for many benign reasons," Dick says.
 "They're learning how their body works and how it works with the environment, so it's not abnormal for them to be preoccupied with a body part like their ears."